-Table 52: Incorporation of Comments on Draft Housing Element

-Summary of Comment Incorporation into Housing Element Support for policy to require separate water meter and billing for each new housing unit except JADUs to promote water usage awareness and water conservation.
+Table 53: Incorporation of Comments on Draft Housing Element Summary of Comment Incorporation into Housing Element Support for policy to require separate water meter and billing for each new housing unit except JADUs to promote water usage awareness and water conservation.
 Noted.
 Conflicts with State law Support for Community Land Trusts, support for partnership with CommonSpace Community Land Trust for development, acquisition, and rehabilitation.
 Support for more creative solutions, including shipping containers, used tiny homes, and community land trusts.
 Program D-3.1 First Time Homebuyer Program and Affordable Homeownership Resources amended to include multiple organizations using the Community Land Trust model Opposition to parking requirements and support for Transit-Oriented Development Recommendation to eliminate parking minimums and adopt a parking maximum City changed its parking policies in 2018 in response to constraints.
 Developers have flexibility in parking requirements, including shared parking lots with nearby commercial.
 Program A-3.4 Workforce Housing Overlay Zone targets infill and adaptive reuse development near transit.
 Recommendation that Sebastopol eliminate its Design Review Board and instead use the Planning Commission along with staff to review compliance with Design Guidelines Program A-3.1 Objective Design Standards Program Program A-3.5 Opportunities for By Right Housing was added to address public comment Support for ADU Program, recommendation to commit to stronger actions earlier in the planning period.
-Recommendation to increase allowable square footage for ADUs.
-Concern about ADU affordability Program A-3.6 Encourage the Development of Accessory Dwelling Units Comments noted.
-See discussion; City of Sebastopol used local knowledge and used conservative affordability assumptions for ADU affordability in comparison to the regional study.
+Recommendation to increase allowable square Program A-3.6 Encourage the Development of Accessory Dwelling Units Comments noted.
+See discussion; City of Sebastopol used study.